Time Games

 Stop the Clock

-match the analogue clocks.
+clocks.
 There are five to match.
-When you've finished, click Stop the Clock
+When you've finished, click Stop the Clock to check your

-to check your answers.
-The image on the left links to the o'clock game, but there are also
+answers.
+The image on the left links to the o'clock game, but there are also games including

 |